CozetteDyer/Escape/README.md

           - Hint 2: Look at your surrounding through the game?
 Do you notice anything?
           - Hint 3: The answer is spelled out in the environment.
   - Puzzle Room 2:
-      1. You encounter a trivia Question.
-Texas is respectful to all forms of objects.
+      1. You encounter a 5 trivia Questions.
+You must answer three correctly to win.
+          - Texas is respectful to all forms of objects.

-Puzzle Answers found below
+          - Georgia isn't a chilcken, they use their hands to eat.
+          - These Pipelines Are Really Awesome Like Little Efficient Lines.
+          - The answer lies in memory.
+          - The answer is  6.241509074×10^18 electrons of charge.
+  .<br/>
+  .<br/>
+  .<br/>

+Having trouble?
+Puzzle solutions are below:<br/>
    - It is recommended to try the game before looking at the answers:
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
-  .
+  .<br/>
+  .<br/>
+  .<br/>
+  .<br/>
+  .<br/>
+  .<br/>
   - Answers:
     - Puzzle Room 1:
       1. You start locked in a small area with a piller blocking your progression.
 There is something you need to do to remove the piller